rabbitmq/mnevis/README.md

-# Mnesia with RA consensus.
+# Mnesia with Raft Consensus

-An attempt to implement a high-consistent mnesia database based on Raft protocol.
+This is an attempt to implement a highly consistent Mnesia transaction implementation on top of the Raft consensus algorithm.

-The goal of this project is to remove mnesia clustering and distribution layer, because it's causing many issues in presence of network errors.
+The goal of this project is to remove Mnesia's clustering and distribution layer due to it's highly opinionated and flawed approach to recovery from network partitions.

 This project is created for RabbitMQ and will mostly target features required by the RabbitMQ.